How much does it cost? This cost me less than 50p per person

 What are the benefits?
 This recipe is suitable for vegans, gives you 1 of your 5 a day and is rich in antioxidants.

 It’s getting cold.
 I hate it when that happens.
 I mean, I love hot chocolate, the sound of rain, dressing gowns and all the other lovely things that come with winter, but I hate being cold.

 I gave this a go because it’s my favourite flavour of soup and I’ve always wanted to try my hand at creating my own version.
 I made this to stretch for two servings, but it’s really simple to make for more or less – just adjust the amount of water and add a couple more carrots!

 So, this is how I did it…

-- This is fried for a few minutes on a high heat before turning down and adding garlic, salt, pepper and a load of dried coriander.
+2. Fry the carrot and onion few minutes on a high heat before turning down and adding garlic, salt, pepper and a load of dried coriander.

-- Reheat on the hob or in the microwave if it’s cooled down too much during blending.
+6. Reheat on the hob or in the microwave if it’s cooled down too much during blending.

 - Honestly, this basic soup recipe will work with any vegetables you’d like use, with pretty much exactly the same method – soften whatever veggies you choose, pour in the stock, simmer, blend and serve!

 - I would absolutely recommend batch cooking this because it reheats brilliantly and makes a lovely lunch the next day too.